Program Overview

 • Number of Intern Positions: 1

-Interns will have the opportunity to provide developmental assessments to children through both SCHC referrals and referrals from our partnership with Elywn – an early intervention agency within Philadelphia.
+Interns will have the opportunity to provide developmental assessments to children through both SCHC referrals and referrals from our partnership with Elywn – an early intervention agency in Philadelphia.
 Referral questions often focus on diagnosis and rule out developmental delays and Autism Spectrum Disorder.
 Trainees will have the opportunity to partner with staff psychologists to administer and code the Autism Diagnostic Observation Schedule – 2 (ADOS-2) and provide administration and scoring of the Bayley Scales of Infant and Toddler Development – 4.
 Trainees will also have opportunities to write comprehensive reports, integrating information from parent reports, clinical interviews, and assessment observations with feedback provided by supervisors.
 Opportunities may arise to provide feedback and information to schools and other appropriate agencies on reports and assessment findings.

-Center for Children and Youth with Special Healthcare Needs.
 Interns will provide consultation services within this primary care clinic as part of their rotation.
 This clinic focuses on providing general and follow-up care for children presenting with complex medical needs.
 Providers may work with families to arrange medical equipment needs, home care, daily living assistance, and specialty care visits.
 The Special Needs clinic also provides follow-up care for infants and their families after discharge from the NICU.
 These visits include developmental screenings and postpartum depression screenings for parents.
 Common consult reasons within the Special Needs clinic include school concerns, behavioral concerns (e.g., toileting, feeding, etc.), adherence to medical recommendations, coping with chronic medical illness, maternal depression, and concerns for developmental delays.

 Interns on the Neurodevelopmental Assessment track will also have the opportunity to participate in the NICU follow-up clinic, providing brief developmental assessments of infants and toddlers using the Bayley-4 screeners and assessments.